Updated Jan 19, 2025

 Related Events

 Mudslinger Events was formed by Michael Ripley, an enthusiastic mountain biker who grew up in Eugene, Oregon.
 The organization brings people together to explore the gorgeous outdoor areas of Oregon.
 Having been run since 1987, Mudslinger Events brings back a vintage atmosphere to Mountain Biking and cross-country racing.
-They organize some of the best mountain bike and gravel race events in the United States, all taking place in the Northwest.
-The Oregon XC Series includes Mudslinger XC, Sisters StampedeOregon 24/12High Cascades 100, and Ring of Fire.
+They organize some of the Northwest's best mountain bike and gravel race events.
+Their full roster includes Mudslinger XC, Sisters Stampede, Oregon 6, High Cascades 100, and Ring of Fire.
+Many of the events are considered the Best Mountain Bike Events in the Northwest.

-Mudslinger also produces The Oregon Triple Crown Series, a series of 5 premiere gravel and mixes surface events: Oregon Coast Gravel EpicWest Coast GravelOregon Gran FondoSasquatch Duro, and Takelma Gravel Grinder.
-People interested in participating can register for each event separately or benefit from the OTC Series Pass, which includes price discounts, bike accessories, and prizes associated with the timed-event awards.
-These are also top events in the area and ones that the team at Strambecco considers to be some of the Best Gravel Cycling Events in the Northwest.
+Mudslinger also produces The Oregon Triple Crown Series, a series of 6 premiere gravel and mixed surface events.
+The full roster includes Real West Gravel (March), Sasquatch Duro (April), Oregon Coast Gravel Epic (May), West Coast Gravel (May), Oregon Gran Fondo (May), and Takelma Gravel Grinder (June).
+These are also top events in the area and ones that the team at Strambecco considers some of the Best Gravel Cycling Events in the Northwest.

-For multi-sport endurance athletes looking for other events in the state of Oregon and broader Northwest region, be sure to check out our full list of Strambecco Best in Class roadgravel cycling and trail running events.
-However some notable events include the Seattle to Portland (STP) road cycling event, and the Gorge Waterfalls trail run from Daybreak Racing & Freetrail which is on the UTMB index and is Western States QualifierBreakaway Promotions is another prominent organizer of regional gravel cycling events including the Oregon Trail Gravel Grinder, Gorge Gravel Grinder, Cascade Gravel Grinder, and the Ochoco Gravel Grinder which are part of the Oregon Gravel Grinder Series.
+For multi-sport endurance athletes looking for other events in the state of Oregon and the broader Northwest region, be sure to check out our full list of Strambecco Best in Class road, gravel cycling and trail running events.
+However, some notable events include the Seattle to Portland (STP) road cycling event and the Gorge Waterfalls trail run from Daybreak Racing & Freetrail, which is on the UTMB index and is a Western States Qualifier.
+Breakaway Promotions is another prominent organizer of regional gravel cycling events including the Oregon Trail Gravel Grinder, Gorge Gravel Grinder, Cascade Gravel Grinder, and the Ochoco Gravel Grinder, which are part of the Oregon Gravel Grinder Series.